Shiv Dayal Singh: Practice

-After the death of Sant Tulsi Saheb in 1843, Shiv Dayal Singh practiced Surat Shabd Yoga for 17 years in almost total seclusion in a room within a room.
+After the death of Sant Tulsi Saheb in 1843, Shiv Dayal Singh practised Surat Shabd Yoga for 17 years in almost total seclusion in a room within a room.
 He started holding Satsang (spiritual discourse) publicly on Vasant Panchami (a spring festival) in 1861, and continued for 17 years.
 Thus Basant Panchami is a very special day for the followers of the Radhasoami Faith.

 Teachings

 Shiv Dayal Singh originally referred to the Supreme Being with the names "Sat Nām" (True Name) and "Anāmi" (Nameless).
-The term Rādhāsoāmi was used after Hazur Rai Saligram Bahadur became a disciple.
-On the request of Saligram Bahadur, Singh declared Satsang open on Basant Panchami Day on 1861.
+The term Rādhāsoāmi was used after Salig Ram became a disciple.
+On the request of Salig Ram, Singh declared Satsang open on the dat of Basant Panchami in 1861.
 The spiritual practice taught by Shiv Dayal Singh is called as Surat Shabd Yoga by his followers.
 He used to consider Sat Nām, Sār Nām, Sār Shabad, Sat Purush and Sat Lok the same thing, which he would call formless.
 Shiv Dayal Singh also used to smoke Huqqa and asked his disciples to prepare it for a guru as a service.

 His bani (poetical compositions) and sayings from satsang were published in two books after he died.
-Both are called Sar Bachan or Sar Vachan (meaning 'conclusive utterances') :
+Both are called Sar Bachan or Sar Vachan (meaning 'conclusive utterances'):